DSAI CONSUMER COMPLAINTS

 Stage Two – adjudication

-The way in which the Code Administrator will handle the complaint is set out in the Code Administrator’s Consumer Complaint Procedure.
-The Code Administrator is an independent legally qualified person appointed by the DSAI for a period of three years or longer (renewable) to adjudicate on complaints, to carry out compliance audits of DSAI members and to advise the DSAI, principally in relation to complaints and compliance.
-In all other respects the Code Administrator is independent of the direct selling industry.
+The way in which the Code Regulator will handle the complaint is set out in the Code Regulator’s Consumer Complaint Procedure.
+The Code Regulator is an independent legally qualified person appointed by the DSAI for a period of three years or longer (renewable) to adjudicate on complaints, to carry out compliance audits of DSAI members and to advise the DSAI, principally in relation to complaints and compliance.
+In all other respects the Code Regulator is independent of the direct selling industry.

 Other information about the DSAI Complaint Service